Milkyy-dev/Splitgate-2-Recoil-Reducing-Cheat/README.md

 pyinstaller ocr.py --onefile --noconsole
 ```
 # Sources
-ocr.py is the full script
+ocr.py is the full script <br />
-object.py is the ocr testing stuff
+object.py is the ocr testing stuff <br />
-reducer.py is the actual reducer / recoil cheat
+reducer.py is the actual reducer / recoil cheat <br />

 # Usage
 THIS IS FOR EDUCATIONAL PURPOSES. <br />